gvwilson/thirdbit/fiction/santas/index.md

 "Hmph."
-Gran-Granna Tumbly twisted the head of her cane and to Finner's absolute dumbfoundment<sup>Yes, that really is a word.</sup>
+Gran-Granna Tumbly twisted the head of her cane and to Finner's absolute dumbfoundment<span class="sidenote">Yes, that really is a word.</span>
 drew a slender silver rapier.
 "Hold this," she ordered,
 handing the remaining cane-y bit of the cane to Finner,